 ANSWER: The agent is correct in suggesting that you select a title company as soon as possible.
 There are many important matters which must be tended to prior to settlement.
 You have the right to select any title company of your choice.
 Once you have made your selection, you should advise the agent of your choice, as the contract will then be forwarded to Village Settlements, Inc.

 The first step Village Settlements, Inc., will undertake is to order a title report or title abstract.
 This report will show the title attorney with Village Settlements, Inc., a sixty (60) year history of the property.
 The abstract will also reveal whether any outstanding lawsuits, judgments, or liens exist and will state whether any easements, rights-of-way, covenants, or restrictions affect the property.
+If you would like to review any of the documents filed in the Land Records, please contact one of our attorneys.
+For a nominal charge, we can obtain full copies of all easements, rights of way, etc., and deliver those to you prior to settlement.
+Unlike many companies, at Village Settlements, Inc., one of our attorneys will review and sign off on the title abstract and the survey.

 Village Settlements, Inc., will also order a house location survey.
 This survey will reveal whether any fences encroach upon the neighbor’s property or vice versa, and whether the house and other structures are within the property lines.
 The survey will also reveal if any portion of the house or other structures have been built over any building restriction lines.
 Unless you specifically request, in writing, the surveyor will not place iron stakes in the corners.
 The surveyor will identify, in most cases, when an existing stake has been found.
 If you wish to obtain a survey where the iron pipes are placed in each corner, you will have to pay an additional fee for this service.
 In either case, under Maryland regulations, you will be required to sign a form electing either a house location survey or a stake survey.
 The surveyor cannot commence work on either type of survey until you sign this form.
 At Village Settlements, Inc., we will contact you as soon as we receive your contract/title order and will make arrangements to get the survey request form to you.